Ren23448/Fridai-v85/README.md

 ## 💁🏻 How Can I help?

-If you have any questions or feedback, please reach out to me at [discord](https://discordredirect.discordsafe.com/users/582305812903493663) or [mail@omar11.sa](mailto:mail@omar11.sa)
+If you have any questions or feedback, please reach out to me at [yayurir@gmail.com]

 ## 🤝 Contributing